The Lemon Bar Recipe for Lemon Lovers

 My husband tried this trick with both of our girls as well only to receive the same reaction.
 It was our first lesson in the fact that as parents, you have shockingly little control over your kids.
 They are born with their own little personalities, their likes and dislikes largely hardwired in there, and you can’t really do a damn thing about it.

-To achieve a silky smooth rich texture, I’ve added a couple of extra egg yolks and whole milk.
-The result is a creamy custardy filling, just firm enough to hold it’s shape.
+- Egg yolks and milk create a custardy texture.
+To achieve the silkiest, richest possible texture to the lemon filling, I added a couple of extra egg yolks and whole milk.
+The extra fat gives these bars a creamy custardy filling, that’s just firm enough to hold its shape.

 - Olive Oil Cake with Lemon Mascarpone Cream